OpenCobolIDE/OpenCobolIDE/doc/source/download.rst

 Download & Install
 =========================

-Here you'll find all the necessary explanations for installing pyqode.python.
+Here you'll find all the necessary explanations for installing OpenCobolIDE.

 Requirements: